 Excellent at communication

 Debaters are excellent at communicating their ideas.
 Their interpersonal skills are often innate, and it doesn't take much effort for a Debater to win over a crowd of people.
 Those who know an ENTP in real life will perceive them as captivating, bright, bubbly, and witty.
 They love to express their thoughts with a particular charm that may come across as eccentric to some.
 Because ENTPs can speak clearly and eloquently, they are great at holding conversations and effectively influencing and convincing others.

 As their name 'Debater' suggests, ENTPs love to argue for the fun of it.
 They are quick-witted and like to argue for or against anything across a wide range of topics.
 Don't be mistaken though, ENTPs will hear out the other person's view and opinions, but their interest lies in developing a case for something and bringing in their wit and extensive knowledge.
 For a Debater, an argument isn't seen as conflict but rather a mental exercise that can strengthen their communication skills.
 ENTPs like to win and usually do so with their out-of-the-box thinking and a deep well of knowledge.

 Their wit and excellent communication skills draw many people close to them.
 They do well in social situations as it's easy for them to entertain others and keep their interest.
 For an ENTP, responding quickly and coming up with solid rebuttals is fun and allows them to be excellent in challenges and debates.
 Because of this, many ENTPs are natural debaters and can keep up with discussions even when things get heated or overly emotional.

-The ENTPs effortless communication skills allow them to excel across many areas of their lives, including social gatherings, work meetings, and networking events.
+The ENTPs effortless communication skills allow them to excel across many areas, including social gatherings, work meetings, and networking events.